Category: business english idioms

 4. 👉 Be on Top of Things (v)

-Meaning: Be in control of a situation.
+Meaning: Be in control and aware of the situation.

 Example: A project manager must be on top of things.